MIVAA-ai/mivaa-las-to-json-convertor/README.md

 # mivaa-las-to-json-convertor

-This application scans LAS files in a specified directory and processes them into a standardized JSON format using Docker for easy deployment.
+This application scans LAS files in a specified directory and processes them into a JSON Well Log Format format using Docker for easy deployment.

 ## Prerequisites